dubistowch/mc-top-list/docs/adr/0012-resource-type-expansion.md

    - Mod: Client/Server modifications (from Modrinth)
    - Modpack: Collection of mods and configurations (from Modrinth)
    - Resource Pack: Visual and audio assets (from Modrinth)
+   - Datapack: Custom data and functionality using vanilla mechanics (from Modrinth)
+   - Addon: Server-side extensions with specific platform support (from Hangar)

 2. **Schema Updates**:
    - Added `resource_type` field to the resource model with enum values